 In this article I will explain whether and when options sell instantly.
 You will learn what causes option orders not to fill and whether you should use market or limit orders.

 Finally, you will learn some tricks that may make your orders fill faster.
-To see the most popular books about option trading just click here.

 How Long It Usually Takes for Options To Sell